bshirani/gocryptotrader/backtester/eventhandlers/statistics/README.md

 # GoCryptoTrader Backtester: Statistics package

-This statistics package is part of the GoCryptoTrader codebase.

 ## Statistics package overview

 The statistics package is used for storing all relevant data over the course of a GoCryptoTrader Backtesting run.
 All types of events are tracked by exchange, asset and currency pair.